How Estate and Financial Planners Can Address Digital Assets

 Maintain records of the assets and their cost basis.
 Unless an income situation exists (like payment for services or through mining), the IRS treats these assets as property and expects taxpayers to include any gains or losses on their tax reporting.
 Current exchanges, even the most widely used ones, provide little tax reporting tools.
 This role is left to the owner, or her professionals.
 Recognized gains should be reported and losses can be used to offset other income.

 Digital assets are extremely volatile.
 This is an element of risk in your client’s portfolio and it is worth determining if it should impact other portfolio holdings.
 That being said, if your client can endure bitcoin volatility, perhaps she really does have the risk tolerance she claims on her questionnaire (!).

 What is the plan for this asset?
 Does your client have a buy-and-hold strategy?
 Or, does she trade regularly and often?
 If the position is a long term holding, it is likely that she may have significant gains or losses that should be addressed and harvested if appropriate.

 Address Transferability and Ultimate Plan

-One of the beauties of cryptocurrencies is that it can be held outright without a custodian, bank, or exchange.
+One of the beauties of digital assets is that it can be held outright without a custodian, bank, or exchange.
 Sometimes, there can be no-third party involved.
-This means that if your client holds her crypto in a particular method and she is no longer available to access the cryptocurrencies, there may be no recourse to retrieve the assets.
+This means that if your client holds her digital assets in a particular method and she is no longer available to access the digital assets, there may be no recourse to retrieve the assets.
 Having a plan in place for this situation is imperative.
 By simply starting this conversation, trusted advisors can provide significant value to their clients.

 This new asset class is extremely complicated and can have lasting and permanent consequences.
-Always make sure to hire an attorney and seek a specialized attorney when dealing with cryptocurrencies in transactions.
+Always make sure to hire an attorney and seek a specialized attorney when dealing with digital assets in transactions.